dimitri-nicolo/calico/visibility/packetcapture.md

 More examples for filtering traffic are provided at [PacketCapture]({{site.baseurl}}/reference/resources/packetcapture) resource definition.

-### Schedule to capture traffic
+### Schedule traffic capture

 You can schedule a `PacketCapture` to start and/or stop at a certain time.
 Start and end time are defined using RFC3339 format.

-In the following example, we schedule to capture traffic for 10 minutes between 00:30 UTC and 00:40 UTC for all workload endpoints in `sample` namespace.
+In the following example, we schedule traffic capture for 10 minutes between 00:30 UTC and 00:40 UTC for all workload endpoints in `sample` namespace.

 ```yaml